Wills, Trusts & Probate

 Can a will be contested for lack of testamentary capacity?

-What should I do if I am concerned about my testamentary capacity?
+What should I do if I'm concerned about capacity?

-What role do witnesses play in affirming testamentary capacity?
+What role do witnesses play in a will?

-How can LA Estate Plans assist with testamentary capacity issues?
+How can LA Estate Plans help with testamentary capacity issues?